IT21161810/FAQ-Manager/README.md

 # FAQ-Manager

-#Frontend React App
+# Frontend React App
 This repository contains a frontend React application built using Vite and Material-UI.

--Table of Contents
+- Table of Contents
 Getting Started
 Prerequisites
 Installation